WARP-LAB/WARP-GUIDES-WEBPACK/04-html-and-cache/readme.md

 npm run build:front:test
 ```

 Observe how (if) `index.html` is outputted into `public` directory and is served to the browser in both cases (and inspect how port number in outputted HTML changes based on ENV).
-See also that

 ## Automatically inject entries / outputs (optional)

 We are specifying manually where in the template entry outputs are injected.
-We can automate it

-Just change `inject` to `true` or location such as
+It can be automated by changing `inject` to `true` or location such as

 _webpack.front.config.js_